gevgeny/angular2-highcharts/README.md

 })
 ```

-Check out structure of the `node-modules/highcharts` folder to find necessary module
+Check out structure of the `node-modules/highcharts` folder to find necessary module.

 [Live Demo](http://plnkr.co/edit/AmDfKwhRhshFn3CPfgd?p=preview)

 ### Access to the Highcharts Static Members

 ##More Examples